What's New On This Page?

 2. The second north approach is from the main road Klagenfurt - Ljubljana, via Ljubelj Pass / Loiblpass.
 Approaching from the north, you turn before the border towards the west into Bodental/Poden, where the road ends on the altitude of 1050 m.

 There is also a more remote approach from the east.
-From the south portal of Ljubelj Pass tunnel (on the Slovenian side) you can take a cable car to Zelenica, 1536 m and from there traverse the slopes of Vrtača to the Stol massif.
+From the south portal of Ljubelj Pass tunnel (on the Slovenian side) you can walk to Zelenica (cable-car is not operating any more), 1536 m and from there traverse the slopes of Vrtača to the Stol massif.